korkutlab/imogimap/README.md

 <!-- badges: end -->

-The goal of imogimap is to calculate statistical synergy scores based on mRNA expression profiles of multi-sample data to quantify combinatorial effects of single onco-genes or tumor intrinsic onco-genic pathways and immune checkpoints on immune related phenotype in tumor microenvironment.
+The goal of imogimap is to calculate statistical combined action scores based on mRNA expression profiles of multi-sample data to quantify combinatorial effects of single onco-genes or tumor intrinsic onco-genic pathways and immune checkpoints on immune related phenotype in tumor microenvironment.

 ## Installation